mauriciomani/NFL-running-backs-height/README-en.md

 <img src="Images/boxplot_historico.png" alt="historico">
 </p><br/>

-¿What do we see?
+What do we see?
-In the twenties the median was low but the distribution has a lot of outliers (possibly the idea around their heads was having higher running backs) and also it might be low of the average american height.
+In the twenties the median was low but the distribution has a lot of outliers (possibly the idea around their heads was having higher running backs) and also it might be low because of the average american height.
-From thirties to seventies the median height clearly rise.
+From the thirties to the seventies the median height clearly rise.
 These years are learning years.
 Since eighties we see the median has reduced and it has been kept to nowadays.
-Decades distribution seems to be positevely biased, you will se a bigger concentration of smaller players.
+Decades distribution seems to be positevely biased, you will see a bigger concentration of smaller players.
 Also distributions have shrinkage, it is a sign of knowing, NFL knows what they want.
-This is population data, So whatever we have seen on this plots is the reality (unlike using a sample).
+This is population data, so whatever we have seen on this plots is the reality (unlike using a sample).
-Even though, we will make an hypothesis test on the difference on two independent samples.
+Even though, we will make an hypothesis test on the difference of two independent samples.
 (For more information, run the code).

 <br/>